publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/m__us_usc_t7_s7901.md

     This chapter, referred to in text, was in the original “this title”, meaning title I of [Pub.
 L. 107–171][/us/pl/107/171], May 13, 2002, [116 Stat.
 143][/us/stat/116/143], which enacted this chapter and [section 1308–3a of this title][/us/usc/t7/s1308–3a], amended sections 450l, 1301, 1308 to 1308–3, 1308–4, 1308–5, 1314b, 1359aa to 1359kk, 1361, 1371, 1373, 1378, 1428, 1441, 1637a, 4501 to 4504, 4507, 6402, 6414, 6998, 7001, 7235, 7272, 7282 to 7284, 7286, and 7301 of this title, and sections 713a–4 and 714c of Title 15, Commerce and Trade, repealed sections 1339a, 1357 to 1359a, and 7271 of this title and [section 3830a of Title 16][/us/usc/t16/s3830a], Conservation, and enacted provisions set out as notes under sections 1308 and 7272 of this title.
 For complete classification of title I to the Code, see Tables.

-    Subchapter III of this chapter, referred to in text, was in the original “subtitle C”, meaning subtitle C (§§ 1301–1310) of title I of [Pub.
+    Subchapter III, referred to in text, was in the original “subtitle C”, meaning subtitle C (§§ 1301–1310) of title I of [Pub.
 L. 107–171][/us/pl/107/171], May 13, 2002, [116 Stat.
 166][/us/stat/116/166], which is classified principally to subchapter III of this chapter.
 For complete classification of subtitle C to the Code, see References in Text note set out under [section 7951 of this title][/us/usc/t7/s7951] and Tables.

     The Agricultural Act of 1949, referred to in par.
 (1), is [act Oct.
 31, 1949, ch.
 792][/us/act/1949-10-31/ch792], [63 Stat.
 1051][/us/stat/63/1051], as amended, which is classified principally to chapter 35A (§ 1421 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1421 of this title][/us/usc/t7/s1421] and Tables.